 State Based Financial Aid in North Dakota

-State grants ranging from $2200 – $2932 per academic year may be approved by The North Dakota State Student Incentive Grant Program.
+State grants ranging from $2200 – $2932 are approved each year by The North Dakota State Student Incentive Grant Program.
 These grants are non-repayable for the North Dakota residents that receive these grants each year.
 Recipients must attend be undergraduates attending a North Dakota public, private or tribal college.
 The university system also offers Academic Scholarships, Career and Technical Education Scholarships, and a North Dakota Scholarship.

 HOW MUCH CAN I EARN AS A NURSE IN NORTH DAKOTA?

-According to the North Dakota Department of Career and Technical Education, first-year nurses are reported to earn an annual entry-level average of $54,320.
+According to the North Dakota Department of Career and Technical Education, first-year nurses earn an annual entry-level average of $54,320.
 And the job outlook for nurses in North Dakota is even stronger than their current above-average earnings versus other professions.

 The road to becoming a nurse in North Dakota will require schooling, preparation, perseverance, and passing that infamous NCLEX exam.
 Although that road isn’t necessarily short or easy, the destination is worth the trip when you finally hold that North Dakota nursing license.
-Nurses are well-compensated, highly respected, they work in an excellent job market filled with opportunity, and they get the joy of making a difference in the lives of so many.
+Nurses are well-compensated and highly respected.
+Furthermore, they work in an excellent job market filled with opportunities, and they get the joy of making a difference in the lives of so many.

 Becoming a nurse is an admirable goal.
 There is help, guidance, and support to assist those with hopes of a career in nursing.
 Few who earn the title of nurse get there alone, so don’t hesitate to reach out for help, information, and support along the way.
 Good luck in all your future endeavors and your nursing pursuits.